stevebuk1/pv_opt_app/README.md

 If you are currently running PV_opt under AppDaemon, follow this section, otherwise go to Installation Instuctions below .

-Make a copy of your config.yaml in /HomeAssistant/AppDaemon/apps/config.config.yaml
+* Make a copy of your config.yaml in /HomeAssistant/AppDaemon/apps/config.config.yaml

-Stop Appdaemon (or remove Pv_opt from AppDaemon if you have other AppDeamon apps still running)
+* Stop Appdaemon (or remove Pv_opt from AppDaemon if you have other AppDeamon apps still running)

-Open your Home Assistant instance and show the add app repository dialog with a specific repository URL pre-filled.
+* Open your Home Assistant instance and show the add app repository dialog with a specific repository URL pre-filled.
-Go to settings, apps, install app, custom repositories
+* Go to settings, apps, install app
+* Click the 3 vertical dots at top right and select "Repositories".

-Add '[https://github.com/stevebuk1/pv_opt_app)](https://github.com/stevebuk1/pv_opt_app)' as a new repository image
+* Add '[https://github.com/stevebuk1/pv_opt_app)](https://github.com/stevebuk1/pv_opt_app)' as a new repository

-Take your preivously copied config.yaml and put it at /addon_configs/xxxxxxxxxxxx.
+* Take your preivously copied config.yaml and put it at /addon_configs/xxxxxxxxxxxx.

-Click restart on the app if need be (it might start automatically anyway)
+* Click restart on the app if need be (it might start automatically anyway)

 Please note the xxxxxxx.log will be in this addon_configs directory also.